pltod/javascript-applications/README.md

 * Run a test suite to learn a topic.

+**See package.json for available suites**

 > For example when running ```npm run test-modules``` you see this:

 ![](https://github.com/pltod/javascript-applications/blob/master/images/test-modules.png)

-> See package.json for available suites

-* Additionally some of the subfolders are standalone small projects that elaborate on particular topic.
+* Additionaly for some topics we have self contained subprojects that require running a db or running a server to try different concepts.
+For these see appropriate README files in the subfolders.

 # Scaffolding